 The months following I went for ultrasounds day 12, 14 and sometimes 16 of my cycle.
 We tried Clomid 3 cycles, each time a higher dose.
 I found out I am a rare case that is clomid-resistant.
 It had no effect on me.
 The doctor suggested we try another drug called Femara.
 It wasn't approved for fertility, usually used as a breast cancer drug but had shown great results.
 Some doctors even believed it was a safer more effective drug than Clomid.
 We agreed to give it a try.
 We went in for our ultrasound and we had a follicle...finally a chance.
 I was sure it would happen now!

 When I was hit with the reality my baby was going to Kindergarten my heartache resurfaced.
-Tanner and i went back to my doctor and told him this was the LAST try.
+We went back to my doctor and told him this was the LAST try.
 He had to pull out the big guns and try everything he possibly could.
-He suggested an extra ultrasound, IUI and an HCG trigger shot.
+He suggested an extra ultrasound, IUI, and an HCG trigger shot.
 This would give us the best chance.
 Alright!
-Last time...even though half way through i tried to convince Tanner just one more time after.
+Last time...even though halfway through I tried to convince Tanner just one more time after.

-A few days later i got a call from the doctor that my results were in and I was pregnant...my HCG was 123 then 338.
+A few days later I got a call from the doctor that my results were in and I was pregnant...my HCG was 123 then 338.
 I was cautiously excited.
-Emma and I went to the party supply supply store and ordered tons of pink and blue balloons to surprise Tanner.
+Emma and I went to the party supply store and ordered tons of pink and blue balloons to surprise Tanner.
 We went out of town that weekend and the spotting started again.
-I wasn't sure if I could endure the pain again, the loss, so i distanced myself.
+I wasn't sure if I could endure the pain again, the loss, so I distanced myself.